akdsss/Liu-H.-Group-Website/content/publication/Understanding_the_wettability_of_a/index.md

 ---
-title: Understanding the wettability of a hairy surface: effect of hair rigidity and topology
+title: Understanding the wettability of a hairy surface:effect of hair rigidity and topology
 authors:
 - Han-Wen Pei
 - Hong Liu